 There are more and more PIN Devices, e.g. media server, printer, smart thermostat/sprinkler/blinds, NAS server, etc., that can provide services for users at home or out of home.
 These PIN devices are usually behind a wireless gateway.
 In recent years, there are some security risks found in such settings due to port forwarding and unsecure connectivity provided by the wireless gateway for in home devices.

-When considering the gateway with 5G capability for accessing 5G services, e.g. UE or 5RG, it is important to enable the support of the secure connectivity for allowing authorized users from anywhere in the world to access authorized services provided by these PIN Devices in terms of user authentication and authorization.
+When considering the gateway with 5G capability for accessing 5G services, e.g. UE or evolved Residential Gateway (eRG), it is important to enable the support of the secure connectivity for allowing authorized users from anywhere in the world to access authorized services provided by these PIN Devices in terms of user authentication and authorization.

+Editor's Note: evolved residential gateway (eRG) is defined in TR 22.858 [6].

 Figure 5.5.1-1 shows the scenarios of the 5G network enabling connectivity service support for the UE using 3GPP indirect (case a) or direct (case b) communication or non-3GPP access (case c) to access services provided by PIN Devices.
 Each PIN Device may provide one or more services.
 For example, the PIN Device is a media server, smart TV, smart video doorbell, etc., which provide one media service.
 For another example, the PIN Device is a NAS server which can provide multiple services, e.g. media service, web server service, live security cams services, etc.